forestgrape/coronavirus/3_medical/covid19.md

 The following terms describe the symptom stage of a person.

 > ##### Symptomatic
 > A person experiencing/notifying/showing symptoms of a disease is called symptomatic.

 > ##### Asymptomatic
 > A person *not* experiencing/notifying/showing symptoms while having an infection is called asymptomatic.

 > ##### Presymptomatic
-> Even those person developing symptoms are asymptomatic in the early phase of a disease during these phase a person is called presymptomatic.
+> Even those developing symptoms are asymptomatic in the early phase of a disease.
+This asymptomatic stage is called presymptomatic.

 ## Disease Factors
 A virus disease is an interplay of host factors including the host immune system, the behavior of the virus and of environmental factors.